Why To-Do Lists Are the Junk Food of Productivity

 The Fix: Live in Your Calendar

-Ditch the to-do list and move to your calendar.
+Ditch the to-do list and move to your hourly calendar, weekly calendar, or monthly calendar.
 Estimate how long each task takes and schedule it.
 Leave space for emails and unexpected disasters.
 It’s like creating a game plan for your workday.

 This method reduces choice overload, balances task complexity, and gives you a clear picture of your commitments.
 It’s a wake-up call to see if you can actually fit everything in.
 Spoiler: you can’t, but now you’ll know why.